Baraa-Melhem/-OM-Natural-Language-Processing-with-Disaster-Tws/README.md

-This is my code thaT I used to submit a late submission on "-OM-Natural-Language-Processing-with-Disaster-Tws" competetion on KAGGLE and I got score of : 0.76555
+This is my code that I used to submit a late submission on "-OM-Natural-Language-Processing-with-Disaster-Tws" competetion on KAGGLE and I got score of : 0.76555

 Competition Description